OtherRealms/Shot-Manager-Guide/index.rst

 * **Queue Name** The folder name for containing job files, using unique names avoids overwriting older submissions.
 * **Initial Status** Determines the initial status for jobs.
 Active will start rendering immediately.
 * **Department** Extra info visible in Monitor.
+* **Machine Limit** Limit the number of machines dedicated to the submitted jobs.
 * **Priotity** Determines the order in which renders will execute.
 Lower values indicate higher priority in the job list.
-* **Machine Limit** Limit the number of machines dedicated to the submitted jobs.
+* **Chunk Size** The number of frames to render per task.
+Less means more sharing across render nodes.
+Use higher values for simulations and larger files with long build times
+* **Start Job Delay** Specifies the time, in minutes, a Slave has to start a render job before it times out.
+* **Auto Time-Out** Automatically figure out if it has been rendering too long based on some Repository Configuration settings and the render times of previously completed tasks.
+* **Force Sequential** Forces a slave to render the tasks of a job in order.
+If an earlier task is ever requeued, the slave won’t go back to that task until it has finished the remaining tasks in order.
 * **Submit Files** Make a copy of the Blend file accessible for all render nodes.
-The Blend file is therefore not required to be in a shared location however all dependencies such as textures must be accessible.
+The Blend file is therefore not required to be in a shared location however all dependencies such as textures must be accessible and should be given absolute filepaths.
 Large projects can may require frequent house keeping.